 To truly have an impact in this space, it became clear that we needed to become a Nonprofit.
 The Loyola Business Law Clinic has been tremendously helpful in making this happen.

 The second part of the equation is for the refocused company to evolve.
 Our evolution included modification, customization, and expansion of our training programs.
 We became “boots on the ground.”
 We go to the populations in need of our services, including inside prisons and jails.
 Our high-level purpose is to equip our program participants with hope—and a plan—to find and capitalize on a 2nd opportunity.

 Statistics indicate that 3 of 4 individuals released from prison will be re-arrested within 5 years.
 At the time of re-arrest 89% are unemployed.
 Employment is linked to a reduction in violence, increased self-esteem and pro-social behavior.

 We have created a Social Enterprise model that identifies and equips employers to identify and support hires from our populations, with the ultimate outcome benefiting both employer and employee.
 The Society of Human Resource Managers (SHRM), with 300,000 members, has made “Getting Talent Back to Work” a theme for 2019.
 This specifically refers to hiring Formerly Incarcerated Individuals.
 We are working to provide the “How” to this inspiring mission.

-If your organization works with similar populations and have interest in our programs, reach out.
+If your organization works with similar populations and has interest in our programs, please reach out.
 If you are involved in your company’s hiring and want to demonstrate social responsibility and at the same time positively impact the life of another human being, please contact me.
-Organizations seeking information email me at firstname.lastname@example.org.
+Organizations seeking information can email me at email@example.com.
 Our website is 2ndopp.com.